This weekend, somebody asked me what I do for work. “I’m in B2B marketing,” I replied.

 GEICO ads are classic B2C marketing.

-How are B2B and B2C marketing similar?
+How are B2B marketing and B2C marketing similar?

-Now that we’ve distinguished B2B and B2C marketing at a high level, let’s take a look at how they’re similar.
+Now that we’ve distinguished B2B marketing and B2C marketing at a high level, let’s take a look at how they’re similar.

 I know that sentence seems a little redundant, but what I mean is that both practices involve all of the core principles of marketing: branding, awareness generation, messaging, targeting, and so on.